jummij/Ohte-robot/README.md

 ## Installation

 Python is required to be installed.
 Install Python to PATH on Windows machines.
+Web testing (Selenium library and QWeb library) requires a browser driver to be installed before any tests can be run.

 * [python](https://www.python.org/downloads/) (See [installation instructions](https://github.com/robotframework/robotframework/blob/master/INSTALL.rst))